EWG Hooks: Must-Have Best Bass Fishing Guide

 Stick Baits

 Stick baits are among the most popular soft plastics in bass fishing.
 Their simple shape and subtle movement make them productive in many conditions.
-An EWG hook can be used with a stick bait in a Texas rig or another weedless setup, especially when fishing cover.
+An EWG hook can be used with a stick bait in a Texas rig or another weedless setup, especially when fishing around cover.

 Creature Baits